flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/01-quality-guidelines.md

 ![One bad and two good examples of brand colors with regard to contrast to the app icon.](assets/color-examples.png)

 Brand colors are often used as a background behind the app icon, so make sure the colors are not too similar to the app icon in order to ensure good contrast.
 Avoid using light colors for the dark variant, or the same color for both dark and light.
 In most cases the dark variant should be a darker, more muted version of the light brand color.
+Do not use the same color for the dark and light variants.

 Brand colors should be colorful.
 In particular, avoid white (or very light grays) and black (or very dark grays).